hvpham-yorku/GameScoutHub/doc/sprint1/sprint1.md

 ### 3. Game News Exploration

 - **Back-End Development**
-  - Research and integrate a gaming news API (e.g., News API, Gamepedia) to fetch the latest gaming news.
+  - Research and integrate a gaming news API from Steam API to fetch the latest gaming news.
   - Implement API endpoints for retrieving news articles.

 - **Front-End Development**